alexurguz/twitter-profile-api/README.md

 Time spent

-Case analysis 3 hours
+Case analysis 3 hours,
-Twitter api review and proof of concept for this 2 hours Backend project 16 hours
+Twitter api review and proof of concept for this 2 hours, Backend project 16 hours,
-Documentation 3 hours
+Documentation 3 hours,

 Thanks to read!